s-shifat/road-damage-cv/README.md

 # Road Damage Detection Using CV

-The code in this repository assumes you already have a trained model that you want to plug in with open-cv.
+The code in this repository assumes you already have a trained model (a `.pt` file) that you want to plug in with open-cv.

 ## Setup